vpp-dev/vpp-release-notes/README.md

 @page release_notes_2101 Release notes for VPP 21.01

-More than 158 commits since the previous release, including 83 fixes.
+More than 161 commits since the previous release, including 83 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 21.01 release, generated as on Tue Oct  6 11:38:59 UTC 2020.
+These are the *DRAFT* release notes for the upcoming VPP 21.01 release, generated as on Wed Oct  7 01:37:44 UTC 2020.